What's Left?

 2027

-The EUGENE EMERALDS failed to put together public monies for a new stadium after the University of Oregon, where the Northwest League team has played, declined to make the improvements requested by MLB.
-Lane County decided against funding the $43M budgetary gap and by a two-to-one margin, voters turned down a $15M bond measure proposed by the Eugene City Council.
+The EUGENE EMERALDS failed to conjure public monies for a new stadium after the University of Oregon, where the Northwest League team has played, declined to make the improvements requested by MLB.
+Lane County decided against allocating funds towards the $43M budgetary gap and by a two-to-one margin, voters turned down a $15M bond measure proposed by the Eugene City Council.
 At the end of the 2024 season, the Ems' general manager said he is speaking with municipalities in Idaho and southern and central Oregon.
 The team could potentially move as early as 2027.

 2028